FRIENDS are for SHARING

 - Do NOT force a child to give up their toy: If Johnny is actively playing with a toy, he is involved in important work.
 It doesn’t matter if Jackie—who’s a guest even—would like to play with that toy (RIGHT NOW!) too.
-One phrase I always taught the preschool kidlets to say: “I’ll give it to you when I’m finished.”
+One phrase I modelled for the preschool kidlets to say when they were busy playing with something: “I’ll give it to you when I’m finished.”
 It lets the other child know they’re next in line, but it also gives the child playing the autonomy over that toy.
-Luckily young kids’ attentions usually can be diverted fairly easily to something else—offer another toy to Jackie, reassuring him Johnny’ll give him the toy when his finished.
+Luckily, young kids’ attentions usually can be diverted fairly easily to something else—offer another toy to Jackie, reassuring him Johnny’ll give him the toy when his finished.

 Other factors to consider when developing a strategy for a successful playdate for the very young: